jxlarrea/ha-bt-proximity/README.md

         value_template: >-
           {{ states('sensor.mqtt_xavier_bedroom_proximity')|int > -10 }}
 ```
-You will have to figure out the optimal proximity value to consider the device as "present" in the room.
+You will have to figure out the optimal proximity value (-10 above) to consider the device as "present" in the room.
 This will vary greatly based on the strength of your device's BT signal, room size, line of sight, etc.

 ### Acknowledgements